ESTATE PLANNING SERVICES THROUGHOUT JOHNSON COUNTY, KANSAS

 Q: How long does probate take in Johnson County?

-Typical Johnson County probate cases take 6-12 months for straightforward estates.
-Complex estates with business interests, real estate sales, tax issues, or family disputes may take 12-18+ months.
+Typical Johnson County probate cases take 6 to 12 months for straightforward estates.
+Complex estates with business interests, real estate sales, tax issues, or family disputes may take 12 to 18+ months.
 The process includes a mandatory 4-month creditor claim period that cannot be expedited.

 Q: Can I avoid probate in Johnson County?